Enthusiasm23/epsConverter/README.md

 # EPS Converter Script

-This Python script converts EPS files to various formats using Ghostscript.
+A versatile script for converting EPS files to various image formats using Ghostscript.

 ## Getting Started